plicease/App-clad/README.md

 configuration file on each node that the command is run.
 The deprecated `CLUSTER` is also set, though that may be removed in a future version.

+# CAVEATS

+[Clustericious::Admin](https://metacpan.org/pod/Clustericious::Admin) and [clad](https://metacpan.org/pod/clad) require an [AnyEvent](https://metacpan.org/pod/AnyEvent) event loop that allows entering the event loop by calling `recv` on a condition variable.
+This is not supported by all [AnyEvent](https://metacpan.org/pod/AnyEvent) event loops and is discouraged by its documentation for CPAN modules.

 # AUTHOR

 Graham Ollis &lt;plicease@cpan.org>